Beastars: Plot

-In a modern and civilized world populated by anthropomorphic animals, there is a cultural divide between the herbivorous animals and the carnivorous animals.
-Legoshi, a large gray wolf, is a timid and quiet student of Cherryton Academy where he lives in a dorm with several other carnivorous students including his outgoing Labrador friend, Jack.
-As a member of the school's drama club, Legoshi works as a stagehand and supports the actors of the club headed by the star pupil Louis, a red deer.
+In a modern society inhabited by anthropomorphic animals, a cultural divide exists between herbivores and carnivores.
+Legoshi, a timid gray wolf, attends Cherryton Academy, residing in a dormitory with other carnivorous students, including his extroverted Labrador friend, Jack.
+As a stagehand in the school's drama club, Legoshi assists its members, led by the star actor Louis, a red deer.